-Other Agreements
+Other Agreement

 The Cuiabá I Power Plant is operated by EPE, with advisory services provided by Enron Cuiabá Services L.L.C. (“ECS”) pursuant to an O&M Advisory Services Agreement.
-This agreement provides for the payment of an advisory service fee of US$900,000 per year (excalated annually since October 1998 for US CPI) by EPE to ECS.
+This agreement provides for the payment of an advisory service fee of US$900,000 per year (escalated annually since October 1998 for US CPI) by EPE to ECS.
 It is anticipated that Enron will also be the operator of Cuiabá II and Cuiabá III.
 The O&M agreement for the Cuiabá Pipeline provides for services, including operation and maintenance, accounting (gas and financial) and regulatory, compliance and reporting.
-Transredes is the operator under the Bolivian Spur O&M agreement, and Transredes’s Brazilian subsidiary, Transredes do Brazil is the operator under the Brazilian Spur O&M agreement.
-Transredes and its subsidiary receive aggregate O&M fees of US$4000,000 annually (escalated for US CPI), plus an overhead allowance of US$525,000 (escalated for US CPI).
+Transredes is the operator under the Bolivian Spur O&M agreement, and Transredes’s Brazilian subsidiary, Transredes do Brasil Ltda., is the operator under the Brazilian Spur O&M agreement.
+Transredes and its subsidiary receive aggregate O&M fees of US$400,000 annually (escalated for US CPI), plus an overhead allowance of US$525,000 (escalated for US CPI).Under the terms of the EPC Contract, Superior has guaranteed the following performance levels for the Cuiabá Power Plant:

-The Cuiabá Power Plant is being constructed pursuant to a single turnkey engineering, procurement, and construction contract (“the EPC Contract”) with Superior an Enron affiliate.
-The EPC Contract includes appropriate liquidated damages provisions and completion guarantees by Enron Corp.

-The Cuiabá Power Plant is being built by Siemens AG and its Brazilian affiliate, Siemens Ltda., under a subcontract with Superior.
-The electric power transmission and distribution facilities are being built by Siemens Ltda. and Amper Construções Eléctricas Ltda. pursuant to separate subcontracts with Superior.

-The Cuiabá Power Plant is being built in three phases: (i) the first phase, which provides generating capacity of 150 MW (nominal), (ii) the second phase, which will increase the generating capacity of the Power Plant to 300 MW (nominal), and (iii) the third phase, which will increase the generating capacity of the Cuiabá Power Plant to 480 MW (nominal).

-Mobilization for Cuiabá Power Plant construction commenced in December 1997 following the granting of the construction licenses.
-The first turbine arrived on site in May 1998, and the first phase commenced commercial operations in April 1999.
-The second phase is expected to commence commercial operations in January 2001 shortly after the commencement of commercial deliveries of natural gas through the Cuiabá Pipeline.
-The third phase is anticipated to achieve commercial operations in July 2001.

-Under the terms of the EPC Contract, Superior has guaranteed the following performance levels for the Cuiabá Power Plant: